jeromecoupe/webstoemp/_projects/2011-12-20-garedesglaciers.md

 ---
 title: "Gare des Glaciers"
+date: 2011-12-20 00:00:00
 excerpt: "The “Gare des Glaciers” is a small Bed & Breakfast in Chamonix.
-I built a multilingual website to showcase and promote the B&B, its surroundings and services offered to guests.."
+I built a multilingual website to showcase and promote the B&B, its surroundings and services offered to guests."
 project_url: http://www.garedesglaciers.com
 project_website: www.garedesglaciers.com
 project_tagline: "Small bed and breakfast in Chamonix"